 The first connection – “Execute” should use the same account that the production application will use.
 This will also confirm permissions to make sure that the application will be able to execute the procedure.

 The second connection – “Secondary data”.
 This is a privileged connection to prepare the test and to clean up afterwards.
 It can also be used to confirm what the first connection did.
-For example, application account may only have EXECUTE permission and not have SELECT access to the schema for security reasons.
+For example, the application account may only have to EXECUTE permission and not have SELECT access to the schema for security reasons.
 Suppose we have a stored procedure that inserts data into a table.
-A successful execution of the procedure does not mean that the test was successful.
+Successful execution of the procedure does not mean that the test was successful.
 We have to confirm that the data is also correct.
 This can be achieved with the secondary account.